Ayehavgunne/thsl/README.md

 To help with that there will be full code generation that strives to be as close to the thsl representation as possible in the target language.
 This means it will be just as human-readable as anything you wrote yourself.
+However, with proper tooling/plugins, even this might not be needed.

 Other features like string templating will allow for reduction of repetative structures in the config itself.

-Finally, another benefit is that if this data must be consumed by multiple languages then it reduces the number of places that the schema must be maintained even more!
+Finally, another benefit is that if this data must be consumed by multiple languages then it reduces the number of places that a schema must be maintained even more!
+Imagine having a Python backend with an Angular frontend.
+They must share a set of data and both have to keep their models in sync.
+With thsl you can decouple the data structure and maintain it in one place.

 ## Lexer TODO:
 - [x] scientific notation